docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 ### Proxy port to Service

 The [proxy pod][k8s-proxy-service] helps to avoid the necessity of specifying external IPs explicitly.
-This comes st the price of complexity: you must deploy a proxy pod on each [Node][k8s-nodes] you want to expose mailserver on.
+This comes at the cost of complexity; you must deploy a proxy pod on each [Node][k8s-nodes] you want to expose mailserver on.

 This approach